|In 2011, Leigha was introduced to Princeton Community Television where she has volunteered her time.I

-station.
-In addition she has worked as a videographer on several independent video productions.
+In addition, she has worked as a videographer on several independent video productions.

-She has worked closely with local peace activist groups including Coalition for Peace Action CFPA located
+Leigha has worked closely with local peace activist groups including Coalition for Peace Action CFPA

-Leigha is a member of the Shaleshock Action Alliance which is a movement that works toward protecting
+located on Princeton NJ. and Shaleshock Action Alliance which is a movement that works toward

 |Leigha Cohen was born and raised in NYC.
 In 1983, she moved